IR-2018-137, June 14, 2018

 - Mail the Form W-7, along with original identification documents or copies certified by the agency that issued them, to the IRS address listed on the Form W-7 instructions.
 The IRS will review the identification documents and return them within 60 days.

-- Work with Certified Acceptance Agents (CAAs) authorized by the IRS to help taxpayers apply for an ITIN.
+- Work with Certifying Acceptance Agents (CAAs) authorized by the IRS to help taxpayers apply for an ITIN.
 CAAs can authenticate all identification documents for primary and secondary taxpayers, verify that an ITIN application is correct before submitting it to the IRS for processing and authenticate the passports and birth certificates for dependents.
 This saves taxpayers from mailing original documents to the IRS.

 - In advance, call and make an appointment at a designated IRS Taxpayer Assistance Center to have each applicant’s identity authenticated in person instead of mailing original identification documents to the IRS.
 Applicants should bring a completed Form W-7 along with all required identification documents.
 See the TAC ITIN authentication page for more details.